mahamshahid18/docs-test/Angular Readme/Readme.md

 ### 1. Configure Angular and Generated SDK
 Perform the following steps to configure angular and the SDK:
 + Make a `scripts` folder inside the root folder of the project.
-If you already have one, skip to the next step.
+If you already have a `scripts` folder, skip to the next step.
 + Move the `angular.min.js` file inside the scripts folder.
-+ Move the `calculatorlib` folder inside the scripts folder.
++ Move the `calclib` folder inside the scripts folder.
 ![folder-structure-image]()

 ### 2. Open Project Folder